HannaViartsinskaya/Java_Swagger_API_With_Docker/README.md

 **Findings:** ⚠️ Question/Bug possible: Currently we show percentages per expense (so we calculate as (thisExpense/allExpensesAmount)/100), I would double check it with Product team, because another option might be to show (100*thisExpense/wholeIncomeInThisPeriod).
 Based on my experience I would like to have better ration between incomes & expenses on this chart

 **Priority:** High — essential app flow.

-**Risks:** Broken percentages flow blocks user from analysing their expenses, which is the core functionality.
+Broken percentages flow blocks user from analysing their expenses, which is the core functionality.